kirbydesign/designsystem/.github/CONTRIBUTING.md

 Being able to read a test as a sentence, makes it clear what has gone wrong when the test fails and makes it act as a functional requirement.

-In the following two examples, note how example #2 clearly communicates intent while being easy to read and understand.
+In the following two examples - note how the _good example_ clearly communicates intent while being easy to read and understand.

-Example #1
+Bad example:

 ![](images/bad-test-example.png)

-Example #2:
+Good example:

 ![](images/good-test-example.png)